selabhvl/dat110public/project4/partA.md

 ## Project 4 - Part A: Hardware/software co-design of an access control device

-This part is to be solved using the TinkerCAD: https://www.tinkercad.com/ simulator as introduced in the lectures and is to be implemented on an Arduino board.
+This part is to be solved using the TinkerCAD: https://www.tinkercad.com/ simulator as introduced in the lectures and is to be implemented on an Arduino board in the simulator.

 Start by creating an account on TinkerCAD if you do not already have one.
 Create an ordinary user account using any of your email addresses.

-If you have an Arduino board yourself at home, then you may choose to build the actual physical IoT access control device.
-Even so, it may be a good idea to prototype the device in TinkerCAD as a first step.
+If you have an Arduino board available, then you may choose to build the actual physical IoT access control device.
+Even so, it may be a good idea to prototype the design in TinkerCAD as a first step.

 ### Sensors

 You will be using the following **sensors** with *digital input*

-- A passive infrared-sensor (PIR) for detecting the approach of a person (motion)
+- A passive infrared-sensor (PIR) for detecting the approach of a person (motion sensor)

 ![](assets/markdown-img-paste-20181028082134355.png)